gogins/cloud-5/README.md

 Strudel files.
 This is to keep discrepancies between Strudel and cloud-music to an absolute minimum.

-Track the version of Csound for WebAssembly and update the files if a new version becomes available.
+Track the version of [Csound for WebAssembly] (https://github.com/gogins/csound-wasm) and update the files if a new version becomes available.

 ## Extending Strudel

-For pieces that use Strudel's REPL, it is possible to add new user-defined Patterns and perhaps other functions to Strudel without rebuilding Strudel.
+For cloud-music pieces that use Strudel's REPL, it is possible to add new user-defined Patterns and perhaps other functions to Strudel _without rebuilding Strudel_.

-1. Write a static `MyModule.mjs` file in the Web root (the `docs` directory).
+1. Write a static `MyModule.mjs` module in the Web root (the `docs` directory).
 2. Do _not_ import anything that will already have been imported by the Strudel REPL itself -- which is essentially all of Strudel.
 3. Call Strudel's `register` function to integrate any new Patterns into Strudel.
-4. Don't forget, your Strudel patch has to `import'(MyModule.mjs');` first thing.
+4. Don't forget, any Strudel piece that uses MyModule has to `import('/MyModule.mjs');` first thing!

+The `csoundac.mjs` module is an example of such a plugin.